alexzautke/fhir-package-registry-pipeline/README.md

 # fhir-package-registry-pipeline

 GitHub Action Pipeline for version management of FHIR conformance resource using a [FHIR package](https://registry.fhir.org/learn), including:
+  * create a FHIR package
+  * commit the package itself to a Git repo for safekeeping
   * update the a FHIR package registry feed

-  * commit the package itself to a Git repo for safekeeping
+The current pipeline allows to manage a FHIR package feed fully in GitHub, no external hosting needed.

 ## Options